Nupedia

-Nupedia was an English-language, online encyclopedia whose articles were written by volunteer contributors with appropriate subject matter expertise, reviewed by expert editors before publication, and licensed as free content.
+Nupedia was a multi-language online encyclopedia whose articles were written by volunteer contributors with relevant subject-matter expertise, reviewed by expert editors before publication, and licensed as free content.
 It was founded by Jimmy Wales and underwritten by Bomis, with Larry Sanger as editor-in-chief.
-Nupedia operated from October 1999 until September 2003.
+Nupedia operated from March 2000 until September 2003.
 It is best known today as the predecessor of Wikipedia.
 Nupedia had a seven-step approval process to control content of articles before being posted, rather than live wiki-based updating.
-Nupedia was designed by committee, with experts to predefine the rules, and it had only 21 articles in its first year, compared to Wikipedia posting 200 articles in the first month, and 18,000 in the first year.
+Nupedia was designed by a committee of experts who predefined the rules.
+It had 21 articles in its first year, compared with Wikipedia having 200 articles in the first month, and 18,000 in the first year.

 Unlike Wikipedia, Nupedia was not a wiki; it was instead characterized by an extensive peer-review process, designed to make its articles of a quality comparable to that of professional encyclopedias.
 Nupedia wanted scholars (ideally with PhDs) to volunteer content.
 Before it ceased operating, Nupedia produced 24 approved articles that had completed its review process and another 150 articles were in progress.
 Wales preferred Wikipedia's easier posting of articles, while Sanger preferred the peer-reviewed approach used by Nupedia and later founded Citizendium in 2006 as an expert-reviewed alternative to Wikipedia.